 Asbestos surveys are conducted in line with the relevant state legislation and codes of practice in regards to the management and control of asbestos in the workplace and the UK Health and Safety Executive (HSE) guidance material which is seen as worlds-best practice.

 Also known as a sampling survey, the asbestos inspection process is the same as a Type 1 presumptive asbestos survey, except that samples of material suspected of containing asbestos are collected.
-The building materials suspected of containing asbestos are then analysed within our own in-house NATA-accredited laboratory for chemical analysis.
+The building materials suspected of containing asbestos are then analysed within a NATA-accredited laboratory for chemical analysis.

 This type of asbestos survey is more expensive due to the extra cost of the laboratory analysis; however, there is then little doubt as to whether the suspected Asbestos Containing Material (ACM) is positive or negative.
 If the asbestos survey reveals that the ACM is positive, a risk assessment will be undertaken.
 This assessment also takes into account what type of asbestos was identified, as some forms of asbestos are more toxic than others.